rachejazz/rachejazz.github.io/index.md

 # I Love Working On
 ### Strongly believing on the **killful** phrase, I continue to venture further in
 *   UI and backend web - experienced in React library.
-Playing around flask servers and handle django based websites
+Playing around with nginx/uswgi/flask and handling django websites

 *   Python, C being my front pocket materials, I have done promising work on js as well.